f1lm/MS-2014-Boise-State-University/Cloud Computing/Assignments/SocialNetwork/README.txt

 The github repo for this is:

 https://github.com/Milstein/MS-2014-Boise-State-University/tree/master/Cloud%20Computing/Assignments/SocialNetwork

+The database configuration is in : SocialNetwork\src\dao\Database.java The project database name is: db_socialnetwork

+The Base URL for the webservice is : var BASE_URL = "http://localhost:8080/SocialNetwork/";

+so if any change in this url then the page javascript value need to be updated so I suggest to create same hosting service in same name as SocialNetwork.

+All services are in this folder: \SocialNetwork\src\webservices

+The Client part is exported as SocialNetwork.war

 I have completed all the necessary back-end methods in JAX-RS web service but due to time constraint I am able to develop only some functionality in front/client side even thought that demonstrate the implementation of POST, GET methods using web-service and also Session to login and logout user is done.
 To update message/status I design the client web application with css and js.